Who Is Eric Trump?

-However, tax records have indicated to the contrary, revealing a substantial amount of charitable contributions were used to pay for the events at his family's golf venues.
-As controversy swirled around the foundation, Eric decided to pull away from any further involvement.
+However, tax records indicated to the contrary, revealing a substantial amount of charitable contributions were used to pay for the events at his family's golf venues.
+As controversy swirled around the foundation, Trump decided to pull away from any further involvement.
 He stated on his foundation's site: "Effective December 31, 2016, I have decided to cease all direct fundraising efforts of my foundation.
 While I resigned with a heavy heart, it was a voluntary decision to enact these measures during the tenure of my father’s presidency in order to avoid the appearance or assertion of any impropriety and/or a conflict of interest."

-The couple welcomed their first child, Eric Luke Trump, on September 12, 2017 in New York City.
-They currently split their time between their home in Westchester and an apartment in the Trump Parc East building located on Central Park South.
+Trump and his family split their time between their home in Westchester and an apartment in the Trump Parc East building located on Central Park South.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!